laboratorioAI/polidriving_web_app/README.md

 ## Technologies

-This application uses <a href=https://react.dev/>NodeJS</a> as the backend technology and React as the frontend.
+This application uses <a href=https://nodejs.org/en>NodeJS</a> as the backend technology and <a href=https://react.dev>React</a> as the frontend.
 It also uses PostgreSQL as the database engine.

 # Publication